larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 The IETF will treat people with kindness and grace, but not endless patience.

-This memo describes the creation of a moderator team for all the IETF's various contribution channels.
-Without removing existing responsibilities for working group management, this team enables a uniform approach to moderation of disruptive participation across all mailing lists and other methods of IETF collaboration.
+This memo describes the moderation of disruptive participation across the IETF's various contribution channels.
+It establishes guardrails for moderation and a moderator team.
+That team will develop a uniform set of guidelines and facilitate their consistent implementation with chairs and administrators.
 --- middle

 # Introduction

-This memo proposes the creation of a moderator team for all the IETF's various contribution channels.
-The moderator team is modeled after, and subsumes, the moderator team for the IETF discussion list
+This memo describes the moderation of disruptive participation across the IETF's various contribution channels.
+A moderator team is formed to draft procedures and to facilitate their consistent implementation.

-{{?RFC9245}} and is tasked to moderate **all** IETF participation channels.
+This memo makes the following changes:

-As a consequence, this memo obsoletes {{!RFC3683}} and the "posting rights" (PR) action it defines, and {{!RFC3934}}.
+- Obsoletes {{!RFC3683}} as the "posting rights" (PR) action it defines are replaced by procedures defined herein;
+- Obsoletes{{!RFC3934}} as it replaces working group moderation procedures;
+- Obsoletes {{Section 3 of !RFC9245}} and the second paragraph of
-It also obsoletes {{Section 4 of !RFC9245}}, which defines the IETF discussion list moderation team.
-Finally, it updates {{Section 6.1 of !RFC2418}}, because the moderator team will now work together with working group chairs to moderate disruptive behavior.
+  {{Section 4 of !RFC9245}}, as the IETF discussion list moderation team is replaced by the moderator team.
+- Updates {{Section 6.1 of !RFC2418}}, because the moderator team will now work together with working group chairs to moderate disruptive behavior.

+The details of each of these changes and the philosophy behind them are described below.

 ## Background {#background}